gregberge/svgr/README.md

-  -d, --out-dir <dirname>          output files into a directory -p, --precision <value>          set the number of digits in the fractional part (svgo) --ref                            add svgRef prop to svg --replace-attr-value [old=new]   replace an attribute value --single-quote                   use single-quotes instead of double-quotes (prettier) --tab-width <value>              specify the number of spaces by indentation-level (prettier)
+  -d, --out-dir <dirname>          output files into a directory -p, --precision <value>          set the number of digits in the fractional part (svgo) --ref                            add svgRef prop to svg --svg-attribute [property=value] add some attributes to the svg --replace-attr-value [old=new]   replace an attribute value --single-quote                   use single-quotes instead of double-quotes (prettier) --tab-width <value>              specify the number of spaces by indentation-level (prettier)